Doolittle Raid: Preparation

 Two bombers also had cameras mounted to record the results of the bombing.

 The 24 crews were selected and picked up the modified bombers in Minneapolis and flew them to Eglin Field, Florida, beginning 1 March 1942.
-There, the crews received concentrated training for three weeks in simulated carrier deck takeoffs, low-level and night flying, low-altitude bombing, and over-water navigation, operating primarily out of Eglin Auxiliary Field#1, a more secluded site.
+There, the crews received concentrated training for three weeks in simulated carrier deck takeoffs, low-level and night flying, low-altitude bombing, and over-water navigation, operating primarily out of Eglin Auxiliary Field #1, a more secluded site.
 Lieutenant Henry L. Miller, a U.S. Navy flight instructor from nearby Naval Air Station Pensacola, supervised their takeoff training and accompanied the crews to the launch.
 For his efforts, Miller is considered an honorary member of the Raider group.

 Doolittle stated in his after-action report that the crews reached a "safely operational" level of training, despite several days when flying was not possible because of rain and fog.
 One aircraft was written off in a landing accident on 10 March and another was heavily damaged in a takeoff accident on 23 March, while a third was removed from the mission because of a nose wheel shimmy that could not be repaired in time.

 On 25 March 1942, the remaining 22 B-25s took off from Eglin for McClellan Field, California.
 They arrived two days later at the Sacramento Air Depot for inspection and final modifications.
-A total of 16 B-25s were flown to NAS Alameda, California on 31 March.
+Five crews did extra training on March 30 and 31 at the Willows-Glenn County Airport.
+A total of 16 B-25s were flown to Naval Air Station Alameda on 31 March.
 Fifteen made up the mission force and the 16th, by last-minute agreement with the Navy, was loaded so that it could be launched shortly after departure from San Francisco to demonstrate to the Army pilots that there was sufficient deck space for a safe takeoff.
 Instead, that bomber was made part of the mission force.